Trump has ‘trumped’ the Islamic Mafia

-President Donald Trump signs a document acknowledging Israel's sovereignty over the Golan Heights, on March 25, 2019 as Prime Minister Benjamin Netanyahu looks on..
+Prime Minister Benjamin Netanyahu and US President Donald Trump hold up the signed document acknowledging Israeli sovereignty over the Golan Heights, on March 25, 2019.

 (photo credit: AMOS BEN-GERSHOM/GPO)